rzuckerm/base64-experiment/README.md

 that are not in the concatenated base64 string (if that fails, duplicates are allowed) until all 64 base64 characters are used.

-This is repeated several times, and the shortest base64 string and the corresponding input string is displayed.
+This is repeated the specified number of times, and the shortest base64 string and the corresponding input string are displayed.

 One solution is this: